Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 The remaining balance of FCF after dividends would be more than sufficient for AT&T to redeem a substantial part of long-term debt maturing in that time period.

 If these FCF metrics materialize the dividend looks extremely safe.
 However, the reality is obviously not static and does not just depend on variable like debt.
-Certainly, other risks like competitors taking sales away from AT&T, ongoing cord cutting and the unknown success of its HBO Max endeavor as well as the whole 5G business will determine how FCF develops and what that means in terms of dividend safety.
+Certainly, other risks like competitors taking sales away from AT&T, ongoing cord-cutting, and the unknown success of its HBO Max endeavor as well as the whole 5G business will determine how FCF develops and what that means in terms of dividend safety.

 Rewind 10 years and I would have easily said that AT&T is a defensive stock with reliable and slowly growing free cash flow generated by its telecommunications segment.
 However, following ongoing vertical integration with the costly DirecTV acquisition and the even more expensive Time Warner merger, the defensive nature of the stock has been lost.
 So far AT&T has not been able to truly leverage this potential and post real growth.
 DirectTV has been losing subscribers at an alarming clip for many quarters and it took more than 3 years for AT&T to finally launch its HBO Max streaming service.

-So far the latter has been a pure disaster given no cooperation with the two leading streaming platforms Roku (ROKU) and Amazon (AMZN), confusing branding with HBO GO, HBO NOW and HBO Max as well as a shocking lack of any exciting buzz on launch day and beyond.
-Right now the service is not expected to have any meaningful impact on AT&T's business and FCF but as the years go by with AT&T losing more and more of its high-margin video subscribers the risk of material earnings and FCF declines is real.
+So far, the latter has been a pure disaster given no cooperation with the two leading streaming platforms Roku (ROKU) and Amazon (AMZN), confusing branding with HBO GO, HBO NOW, and HBO Max as well as a shocking lack of any exciting buzz on launch day and beyond.
+Right now, the service is not expected to have any meaningful impact on AT&T's business and FCF but as the years go by with AT&T losing more and more of its high-margin video subscribers the risk of material earnings and FCF declines is real.

 Still, a lot of would have to happen for the dividend to be in jeopardy on a short or medium-term basis given that even in the conservative scenario modeled above AT&T could retain almost $10B after paying for dividends and all maturing debt.
 Losing $10B in FCF over a 5.75 years period would require some fundamental mismanagement in many areas or an unprecedented collapse in traditional video subscribers.
 As COVID-19 has shown that even the most unthinkable tail risks can materialize, I also cannot rule this out but also do not put any value into it right now.
 What I will do is thoroughly monitor how AT&T's business develops on a quarterly basis and continually reassess my investment thesis.